Like most other local authorities, Sheffield has created a planning tool which supports good inclusive practice – a sort of “EHC plan light”.

 The process through which a MyPlan is developed and reviewed is just as important as the document itself; children, young people and parents should be fully involved as equal partners.

-The MyPlan should also give parents a much clearer idea of the extra help provided at school – who does what, how often, and for how long.
-In accordance with the new SEND Code of Practice, the MyPlan should be reviewed with parents at least three times a year.
+The MyPlan should give parents a much clearer idea of the extra help provided at school – who does what, how often, and for how long.
+In accordance with the SEND Code of Practice, the MyPlan should be reviewed with parents at least three times a year.

 And if a MyPlan isn’t enough?